freewriters-haitang/english/content/_index.md

 - Instagram: [@freewritersofhaitang](https://www.instagram.com/freewritersofhaitang/)
 - Website: [https://freewriters-haitang.github.io](https://freewriters-haitang.github.io)

-If you wish to join our campaign, you could also send an E-mail to: [p.fictionishumanright@gmail.com](mailto:p.fictionishumanright@gmail.com)
+If you wish to join our campaign, you could also send an E-mail to: [freehaitangwriters@proton.me](mailto:freehaitangwriters@proton.me)